mikrono/tModLoaderWiki_kr_ko/Mod.md

 Assigns a head texture that can be used by NPCs on the map.

+### public void AddPlayer(string name, ModPlayer player)

+Adds a type of ModPlayer to this mod.
+All ModPlayer types will be newly created and attached to each player that is loaded.

 ### public void AddGore(string texture, ModGore modGore = null)

 Adds the given texture to the game as a custom gore, with the given custom gore behavior.
 If no custom gore behavior is provided, the custom gore will have the default vanilla behavior.